 With over 10 million members, Qantas Frequent Flyer is the most popular airline points scheme for Australian travellers.
 But did you know that you can easily book Qantas Award Flights using Cathay Pacific’s Asia Miles frequent flyer program – often for significantly less points and taxes than you’d outlay via Qantas itself?

 In this guide, we’ll explain how you can book Qantas operated award flights through Asia Miles, saving you significantly on the number of points required and the cost of airline taxes.
+Pricing is current until 22 June, after which the Asia Miles program will be bringing in changes to their award chart.
+We’ll be covering the new pricing structure very soon.

 How to earn Asia Miles in Australia